chenallee/WatchLzts/README.md

 # WatchLzts
 A site that allows users to track their watch status for tv shows.
 If you don't want to sign up, you can test it out with the `username: macaroni` and `password: crunchies`.

 Sometimes you watch shows on different platforms or different accounts.
-WatchLzts is a way for you to track how far you've gotten in each show!
+WatchLzts lets you keep track of the shows you want to watch, the ones you’re currently watching, and those you’ve completed.
+You can even record how far you've gotten in each show.
+So when you continue your ‘Avatar: The Last Airbender’ rewatch at your partner’s house - you don’t have to read episode descriptions or switch accounts to pick up where you last left off.
 ## usage
 Check out the live site [here](https://watchlzts.herokuapp.com/)!